 The health and wellness of our students – inside and outside of the classroom – is extremely important to Indiana Tech.
-That’s why our Wellness Clinic is equipped with a health clinic nurse practitioner and a qualified counseling professional to help our student body maintain optimum physical and emotional health.
+That’s why our Wellness Clinic is equipped with a health clinic nurse practitioner and qualified counseling professionals to help our student body maintain optimum physical and emotional health.
 In addition to providing quality treatment options, we strive to promote healthy behaviors and lifestyle choices that will enable students to effectively pursue their academic goals.

 The Indiana Tech/Parkview Student Assistance Program offers a variety of short-term counseling and consultation services to address the needs of students.
 All services are confidential and provided in a welcoming, comfortable setting, regardless of race, gender, religion, ethnic background, age, sexual orientation, citizenship or presence of a disability.